istio/istio.io/content/about/notes/1.1.10/index.md

 release: 1.1.10
 ---

-This release includes several bug fixes and improvements to robustness.
+This release includes bug fixes to improve robustness.
 This release note describes what's different between Istio 1.1.9 and Istio 1.1.10.

 {{< relnote >}}